Block party planning support

 Depending on the event, other considerations may need to be considered and additional permits or permissions may be required.

 - Road closures: if a street closure is required, a road usage permit from Strong Neighbourhoods is required.
-Please note, you are required to maintain a six-foot emergency lane throughout the event.
+Please note, you are required to maintain a six-metre emergency lane throughout the event.
 You will need to discuss your plan with a Community Development Coordinator for next steps, including obtaining signatures from the affected residents.
 Strong Neighbourhoods event road usage permit application

 - Access to power: if the event is in a park and requires power, please discuss the options with a Community Development Coordinator